 Can Students’ Responses be Anonymous?

 Students may or may not want their responses to be identified with them.
-The responses to the survey are automatically aggregated and anonymous unless students make an active choice to use their name.
-The Blackboard forum option also enables anonymous posting, if you choose this option.
+The responses to most surveys can be automatically aggregated and anonymous unless students make an active choice to use their name.
+The forum option also enables anonymous posting, if you choose this option.
 (Allowing anonymous posting is an option when creating a new forum.)

 Obviously the purpose for asking for feedback — either early in the course or after the course — is that we want to continually solicit feedback to ensure that students are having a quality course experience.
-The TEQ questionnaire at the end of the course looks to the future; this early feedback focuses on the present — making changes for the current students and faculty combination!
+Questionnaires at the end of a course look to the future; this early feedback focuses on the present — making changes for the current students and faculty combination!

 Of course, a key element of feedback is feeding back to the student any changes that you will be making — as a result of them taking time to respond.